amotolani/fmc_collections/README.md

 * [Ansible Using collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html) for more details.

 ## Contributing to this collection
-We are seeking nibss contributions to help improve this collection.
+We are seeking contributions to help improve this collection.
 If you find problems, or a way to make it better, please open an issue or create a PR against the [nibss cisco_fmc collection repository](https://github.com/nibss-dev/fmc_collections/).

 ### Code of Conduct